alejandrosoares/css-tricks/REAME.md

-# <a href="https://alejandrosoares.github.io/css-tricks/" title="Go to https://alejandrosoares.github.io/css-tricks/">SPA CSS Tricks</a>
+# <a href="https://alejandrosoares.github.io/css-tricks/" title="Go to https://alejandrosoares.github.io/css-tricks/" target="_blank">SPA CSS Tricks</a>

 SPA CSS Tricks is a Single Page Application that get the posts of <a href="https://css-tricks.com/">CSS Tricks page</a> through the Wordpress API.
 <br>
-<a href="https://alejandrosoares.github.io/css-tricks/" title="Go to https://alejandrosoares.github.io/css-tricks/">See the page</a>
+<a href="https://alejandrosoares.github.io/css-tricks/" title="Go to https://alejandrosoares.github.io/css-tricks/" target="_blank">See the page</a>

 ## Installation